python/cpython/Doc/library/decimal.rst

   :const:`1.1000000000000001` as it does with binary floating point.

 * The exactness carries over into arithmetic.
 In decimal floating point, ``0.1
   + 0.1 + 0.1 - 0.3`` is exactly equal to zero.
-In binary floating point, result
+In binary floating point, the result
   is :const:`5.5511151231257827e-017`.
 While near to zero, the differences prevent reliable equality testing and differences can accumulate.
 For this reason, decimal would be preferred in accounting applications which have strict